-Question 23. .
-Does the company report on welfare outcome measures (i.e. measures linked to the physical, emotional and/or behavioural wellbeing of animals)?
-Rationale In addition to having clear policy commitments and management practices, companies are expected to maintain strict measurement criteria for animals in their supply chain.
-This question is looking specifically at welfare outcome measures (WOMs) relating to the physical, emotional and/or behavioural wellbeing of animals.
-WOMs may be quantitative, or qualitative.
-They should focus on the most important species-specific measures (e.g. lameness and mastitis in dairy cows, gait score and footpad dermatitis in broilers, tail-biting and lameness in pigs, bone breakage and feather coverage in laying hens), and include aspects of mental wellbeing (e.g. reaction to humans or novelty, fear, comfort); and behaviour (e.g. time spent lying - resting, ruminating; or being active - foraging, perching, dustbathing, socialising).
+(dead-on-arrival/DOA) For slaughter: effectiveness of stunning.
 Scoring No reporting on welfare outcome measures.
 0 Partial reporting on welfare outcome measure but reporting is limited to certain species or geographies.
-3 Company fully reports on at least one welfare outcome measure per relevant species and/or per relevant geography.
-5 (Max Score 5) 0 Explanatory Notes This question was looking specifically for explicit reporting on welfare outcome measures such as: Mortality rates (as an indicator of potential pain, suffering and suboptimal performance) Disease incidence (as an indicator of health status, robustness) Bone breakages (as an indicator of pain, suffering, suboptimal performance, and poor house design) Lameness (as an indicator of potential pain, behavioural restriction and suboptimal environmental and housing conditions) Body marks/injuries (as an indicator of aggressive fight damage, especially during mixing or competition at feeding) Body condition (as an indicator of good feed management, or competition at feeding) Cleanliness (as an indicator of good feed management, or competition at feeding) Cleanliness (as an indicator of good management and suitable breed to production system).
-Negative flock or herd behaviour, such as injurious feather pecking or tail biting in pigs (as an indicator of a barren non-stimulating environment, poor environmental control, low space allowance, feed and health problems) Scores were not awarded for reporting on input-based measures (i.e. measures relating to the type of production system, e.g. caged, barn, free-range, used as well as the practices for transport and slaughter).
-Similarly, scores were not awarded for companies that reported on the proportion of animals managed according to particular farm animal welfare standards, but did not put this number into context of the total number of animals affected but did not put this number into context of the total number of animals used or processed were not awarded points.
+3 Company fully reports on at least one welfare outcome measure per relevant species and/ or per relevant geography.
+5 (Max Score 5) Explanatory Notes This question was looking specifically for explicit reporting on welfare outcome measures such as: Mortality rates (as an indicator of potential pain, suffering and suboptimal performance) Disease incidence (as an indicator of health status, robustness Bone breakages (as an indicator of pain, suffering, suboptima performance, and poor house design) Lameness (as an indicator of potential pain, behavioural restriction and suboptimal environmental and housing condition and suboptimal environmental and housing condition.
+Body marks/injuries (as an indicator of aggressive fight damage especially during mixing or competition at feeding) Body condition (as an indicator of good feed management, a competition at feeding) Cleanliness (as an indicator of good environmental control, thermal comfort) Positive flock or herd behaviour (as an indicator of a varied stimulating environment, good management and suitable bre to production system).
+Negative flock or herd behaviour, such as injurious feather pecking or tail biting in pigs (as an indicator of a barren nonstimulating environment, poor environmental control, low space allowance, feed and health problems) Scores were not awarded for reporting on input-based measu (i.e. measures relating to the type of production system, e.g. caged, barn, free-range, used as well as the practices for transport and slaughter).
+Similarly, scores were not awarded for companies that reporte on the proportion of animals managed according to particular farm animal welfare standards, but did not report on the self outcomes resulting from the implementation of these standard.
+Points were only awarded if the company was explicit about the proportion of animals affected.
+Companies that reported on total number of animals affected but did not put this number in context of the total number of animals affected but did not put this number in context of the total number of animals used o ons) je, or eed ce ares che into